thautwarm/nomake/README.md

 # NoMake: Static, Multi-lingual and Distributed Build System

-NoMake is a Multi-lingual build system that supports static type checking, intellisense and distributed building.
+NoMake is a build system that supports multiple programming languages, static type checking, intellisense and distributed building.

 ## Prerequisites